 EXPLORE FREMANTLE'S HISTORY

 You can experience much of timeless Fremantle on board an historic Fremantle Tram Tour which fills you in on the secrets of old-time Fremantle or jump on board a guided Fremantle Urban Walking Adventure with Two Feet and a Heartbeat - a non-traditional route through this amazing city, exploring its many heritage buildings and streets.
-Or follow one of the self guided heritage walking trails below.
-Maps are available from the Fremantle Visitor Centre.
+Or follow one of the self guided walking trails below - you can view the interactive trail maps here.